waelnajib/waelnajib/README.md

 # 💫About Me :
-Hi, there I'm a Full-stack & DevOps Engineer. 💻
-I have a passion for crafting web applications with JavaScript, Python, Ruby &  architecting for the cloud.💚 I have been working with ReactJS, NextJS, GatsbyJS & many other libraries & frameworks.💪 I spent a tremendous amount of time delving into most of AWS services, I love AWS as it's revolutionizing the whole tech industry
+About Me :
+I'm a passionate DevOps Engineer with a strong background in software development, continuous integration and deployment pipelines, AWS, its architecture, and infrastructure design.💻
-& I can't wait to see what it has to offer for years to come.💥 I keep arming myself with knowledge every day.👌
+I love AWS as it's revolutionizing the whole tech industry & I can't wait to see what it has to offer for years to come.💥 I have expertise in a variety of different programming languages and tools like Python, Git, Jenkins & Kubernetes.
+I enjoy tuning scalability, availability and configuring distributed systems to deliver the best results possible. 💪 I also have an appetite for crafting web applications with React.JS & the lovely Gatsby framework.💜 I keep arming myself with knowledge every day.👌

 ## 🌐Socials